-These officers will bolster Wiltshire Police's work in the community, and crime investigation, as well filling specialist roles and adding to the rural crime team.
+These officers will bolster Wiltshire Police's work in the community, and crime investigation, and are in addition to the Uplift officers who are also coming through the recruitment and training pipeline into our communities, as well as specialist roles and the rural crime team.
 This will mean Wiltshire Police will better meet the needs of our communities.